Museum in Ulaanbaatar

 Zanabazar Museum of Fine Art

 This fine-arts museum has a superb collection of paintings, carvings and sculptures, including many by the revered sculptor and artist Zanabazar.
-It also contains other rare religious exhibits such as scroll thangka (paintings) and Buddhist statues, representing the best display of its kind in Mongolia.
+Also it contains other rare religious exhibits such as scroll thangka (paintings) and Buddhist statues, representing the best display of its kind in Mongolia.
 A bonus is that most of the exhibit captions are in English, to go with a very comprehensive audio guide.

 Ulaanbaatar, Mongolia, Ulaanbaatar, Mongolia